A-Z Symptom Helper

 Click on a symptom below to see what practices/supplements/drugs helped relieve that symptom for fellow sufferers.
 This list was created via the input of members in our Facebook support group.

 Please note that none of this is medical advice.
-Work with your own trusted healthcare provider before beginning or discontinuing any supplements or medications.
+ALWAYS work closely with a trusted healthcare provider before beginning or discontinuing ANY supplements or medications.

 **What works for one person, can cause a worsening of symptoms for others, so please use your common sense, do your own research, consult with a trusted medical professional, and remember that every drug/supplement comes with its own list of benefits and risks.**